signet-marigold/anhack.xyz/content/posts/2402/self-immolation.md

 No embassy staff members were injured in the incident, said a spokeswoman for the embassy.

 A Palestinian flag found at the scene was part of the protest, police said.

+“Many of us like to ask ourselves, ‘What would I do if I was alive during slavery?
+Or the Jim Crow South?
+Or apartheid?
+What would I do if my country was committing genocide?’”
+“The answer is, you’re doing it.
+Right now.”
+-Bushnell on Facebook, Feb 24

 #### Articles for more info
 [Aaron Bushnell: US airman dies after setting himself on fire outside Israeli embassy in Washington - BBC](https://www.bbc.com/news/world-us-canada-68405119)